CurtisLeeBolin/denyGen/README.md

 The above example will generate a new hosts.deny at 6am everyday blocking spammers from the last 30 days and blocking China.

 Visit http://www.stopforumspam.com/ for information about the spam block list.

 Visit http://www.ipdeny.com/ipblocks/ for information about the country block lists.

+## License

+denyGen is distributed under the GNU General Public License Version 3, see LICENSE for details.